Daniel-VDM/Intro-CS-projects/Data_Structure/Blocks/README.md

 >- Print before and after board states ONLY
 >- Prints number of boards that have been checked
 >- Prints how long it takes to solve the puzzle
->- Prints how long it takes to Hash a board
+>- Prints how long it takes to Hash a board and look up a board (contains method).

 Lastly, I had to do a writeup of the project where I covered what parts I could improve on as well as how I implemented certain parts of the program.
 I would recommend reading that since it describes the program in depth as well as my thought process.
 It's the file: "47B Blocks Write Up.pdf" in the main Blocks directory.